5roop/task4/README.md

 Re: speech data: we might go with Danijel's greedy alignment but on speech.
 It's possible we will soon retrain the model on non-normalized data.
 Think about the process details.

+# Meeting notes 2022-01-25T13:40:20

+* ✓ Re-do the Twitter dataset with only transliterating, but do not remove URLS, mentions, hashtags...